Kitchen and Other Stories

 Sliced red onion, chopped white urad dal, ginger pieces, garlic cloves, oil, chopped tomato, coriander powder, chili powder, cumin powder, sea salt, and turmeric powder arranged on a rustic wooden surface for Indian cooking.

-• Turmeric: Gives the dal its warm golden colour and adds to the overall earthy taste of the dish.
+• Turmeric - Gives the dal its warm golden colour and adds earthy depth.

 See the recipe card for quantities.